KonduitAI/deeplearning4j-examples-refactor/tensorflow-keras-import-examples/src/main/java/org/deeplearning4j/modelimportexamples/tf/advanced/mobilenet/ImportMobileNetExample.md

 ##### Modeling Metrics:
 Accuracy: 84 %
 F1 Score: 0.89
-Link to a sample log from a successful run, modified for brevity, is [here](.BertInferenceExample.out)
+FIXME:Link to a sample log from a successful run, modified for brevity, is [here](.BertInferenceExample.out)

 ##### Example complexity: **INTERMEDIATE**